Bank of the South: Delay

-The Bank of the South never received its first deposits by 2016, with South American governments still holding discussions on how to fund the bank.
+By 2016, the Bank of the South never received its first deposits.
 By 2017, the Bank of the South program was on hold.
 President of Ecuador, Rafael Correa, stated in May 2017 that, "There is no good news for the Bank of the South.
 It is in papers but it has not been able to start working and I fear that it will not be able to be done in the short term".
 Following the controversies surrounding the 2017 Constituent Assembly of Venezuela in August 2017, Chancellor of Uruguay Rodolfo Nin Novoa stated that Uruguay was evaluating its exit from the Bank of the South as well as TeleSUR due to Venezuela's influence in the groups.

 Reception

 In 2010, Americas Quarterly wrote that "Banco del Sur will have a negative effect on the region’s development and credit worthiness and dearly cost its members", saying that supporters of the bank's independence from international markets only use "rhetoric arguments" to defend the initiative, summarizing the effort as "another example of the populist ambition and misguided policies that have taken hold again in the region."

 Nobel Prize-winning former World Bank economist Joseph Stiglitz supported the idea, stating, "One of the advantages of having a Bank of the South is that it would reflect the perspectives of those in the South....
 It is a good thing to have competition in most markets, including the market for development lending."